-Cannabis has proven to be effective at limiting the cell damage and providing neuroprotective effects following ischemic events like strokes.
-These benefits are due to the presence of one of the major cannabinoids found in cannabis, cannabidiol (CBD).
-Administering CBD shortly after a stroke protects neurons and astrocytes from damage, and therefore leads to improved functional, histological, biochemical, and neurobehavior recovery (Lafuente, et al., 2011).
+Cannabinoids have shown to be effective at limiting the cell damage and providing neuroprotective effects following ischemic events like strokes.
+Administering cannabinoids shortly after a stroke protects neurons and astrocytes from damage, and therefore leads to improved functional, histological, biochemical, and neurobehavior recovery6,7.

 States That Have Approved Medical Marijuana for Stroke

 Currently, no states have approved medical marijuana specifically for the treatment of stroke.
 However, a number of states will consider allowing medical marijuana to be used for the treatment of stroke with the recommendation from a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).